lxc/go-lxc/README.md

 ## Notes

-Note that as we don’t have full user namespaces support at the moment, any code using the LXC API needs to run as root.

-Also please be aware that LXC C API is not considered stable until LXC 1.0 release.
+Please be aware that LXC C API is not considered stable until LXC 1.0 release.
 Development branch (see below) is currently **under heavy development with incompatible changes** and will be merged to master once LXC 1.0 released.

 ## Contributing